fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/teams-viva-experiences.md

 ## Current limitations of Viva Engage experiences in Teams

-In the following list, review the current limitations of Viva Engage experiences in Teams:
+In the following list, find the current limitations of Viva Engage experiences in Teams:

 - Assigning leaders in Viva Engage can only be done in the Viva Engage app.
 - Assigning and managing delegates can only be done in the Viva Engage app.
-- Campaign and topics pages can only be managed in the Viva Engage app.
+- Campaigns and Topics pages can only be managed in the Viva Engage app.

 ## Data handling of Viva Engage experiences in Teams

-Viva Engage content in Teams, including storylines, is handled by Viva Engage's data handling and compliance standards.
+Viva Engage content in Teams is handled by Viva Engage's data handling and compliance standards.
 To learn more about Viva Engage's data handling, see [Data, Privacy, and Security for Microsoft 365 Copilot in Viva Engage](/viva/engage/manage-security-and-compliance/data-privacy-security-copilot-engage).

 ## How to turn off and on Viva Engage experiences in Teams